Stool CultureSkip to the navigation

 - Do not mix toilet paper, water, or soap with the sample.

-- Place the lid on the container and label it with your name, your doctor's name, and the date the stool was collected.
-If you are collecting more than one sample, use one container for each sample, and collect a sample only once a day unless your doctor gives you other directions.
+- Place the lid on the container.
+Label it with your name, your doctor's name, and the date the stool was collected.
+If you need more than one sample, use a separate container for each sample.
+Collect a sample only once a day unless your doctor gives you other directions.

-Take the sealed container to your doctor's office or the laboratory as soon as possible.
-You may need to deliver your sample to the lab within a certain time.
+Take the sample to your doctor's office or the lab as soon as you can.
+You may need to take your sample to the lab within a certain time, usually within 30 minutes or less of collecting it.
 Tell your doctor if you think you may have trouble getting the sample to the lab on time.

-Samples from babies and young children may be collected from diapers (if the stool is not contaminated with urine) or from a small-diameter glass tube inserted into the baby's rectum while the baby is held on an adult's lap.
+Samples from babies and young children may be taken from diapers (if the stool does not have urine mixed with it).
+Or a narrow tube may be put into the baby's rectum while you hold the baby on your lap.

-Sometimes a stool sample is collected using a rectal swab that contains a preservative.
-The swab is inserted into the rectum, rotated gently, and then withdrawn.
+Sometimes a stool sample is collected using a rectal swab.
+The swab is inserted into the rectum, rotated gently, and then pulled out.
 It is placed in a clean, dry container and sent to the lab right away.